Moritz Bauer

-Moritz Bauer ([ˈmoːʁɪts ˈbaʊ̯ɐ]; born 25 January 1992) is an Austrian footballer who plays as a right midfielder or a right back for Swiss club Servette.
+Moritz Bauer ([ˈmoːʁɪts ˈbaʊ̯ɐ]; born 25 January 1992) is an Austrian former footballer who played as a right midfielder or a right back.

 Bauer began his career in the Swiss Super League with Grasshopper Club Zürich.
 He spent five seasons at Letzigrund making over 100 appearances for Grasshoppers before joining Russian Premier League club Rubin Kazan June 2016.
-After two years playing in Russia Bauer signed for English club Stoke City in January 2018.
+After two years playing in Russia, Bauer signed for English club Stoke City in January 2018.

 Club career

 Early career

 Bauer began playing football with the youth teams at SC Veltheim, Grasshopper Club Zürich and FC Winterthur.

 Grasshopper Club Zürich

 A youth exponent from Grasshopper Club Zürich, Bauer made his Swiss Super League debut on 14 August 2011 against BSC Young Boys playing the full game which ended in a 3–0 defeat.
 Bauer became a regular at Letzigrund, making 102 appearances in five years with the Swiss Super League side.